rhtahmd/TFL-Urban-Planning-Analysis/README.md

 SQL Querying: SQL queries were executed using SQLite to retrieve relevant information from the dataset.
 Queries were designed to analyze the busiest stations, journey durations, travel card types, and journey counts across different days of the week.

-Data Visualization: Matplotlib and Seaborn were used to create visualizations, such as bar plots and line charts, to present the findings from the analysis.
-Power BI was also employed for advanced visualizations and interactive dashboards.
+Data Visualization: Power BI was employed for advanced visualizations and interactive dashboards.

 # Results and Discussion
 The analysis revealed the following key findings: